-At Christensen Law, our family law firm try to help our clients avoid unnecessary conflict, but we are prepared to help you stand your ground when the opposing party is asking too much or appeal when it seems like the court made a wrong decision.
+At Christensen Law, our family law firm tries to help our clients avoid unnecessary conflict, but we prepare to help you stand your ground when the opposing party asks too much or appeals when it seems like the court made a wrong decision.

-Regardless, we can help you through adversarial divorces, just as well as we can help in non-adversarial divorces.
+Regardless, we can help you through adversarial divorces, just as we can help in non-adversarial divorces.

-A divorce in Utah begins with the filing of a petition for divorce.
+Divorce in Utah begins with the filing of a divorce petition.
 The person filing becomes known as the petitioner.

 Once served, the other party, known as the respondent, will have a chance to file an answer to the petition and, possibly, a counter-petition asking for relief that the original petition may not have covered.

 Once you have filed the petition and answer, a process known as discovery begins.
-Discovery occurs when the parties to the divorce exchange information with each other to help them understand the overall situation.
+Discovery occurs when the parties to the divorce exchange information to help them understand the overall situation.
 Exchanging the information can help lead to a settlement.

-If you do not reach a settlement after divorce, you may use the information at trial.
+If you do not settle divorce, you may use the information at trial.